ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

-# Step 1: Update acceptance tests (Part 2)
+# Update acceptance tests (Part 2)

-At [the end of the last chapter](./04-step-1-update-acceptance-tests-part-1#extract-function), we extracted a function called `renameModule`.
+At [the end of the last chapter](./04-update-acceptance-tests-part-1#extract-function), we extracted a function called `renameModule`.
 It received an input file (a file that may or may not be a valid acceptance test) and returned it unchanged.

 ```ts
 function renameModule(file: string): string {